Phimosis and Paraphimosis

 Comments applicable to both conditions...

-A favourite recommendation of 'Intactivists' is to suggest that steroidal creams be used to promote enlargement of a phimotic prepuce through stimulated skin growth.
-This is a course of action strongly opposed by CIRCLIST.
+Steroid creams be used to help cure phimosis.
+However, the side effects of these are potantially problematic, and they are not very effective.
 Some steroids are carcinogenic and many are estrogen mimics; this has been known for years (Metzler, 1984).
-Neither of these characteristics appear desireable in a substance applied to male sexual anatomy!
-It is also somewhat doubtful that they are effective in securing the desired outcome.
+Neither of these characteristics appear desirable in a substance applied to male sexual anatomy!

-The only realistic cure for a tight, phimotic foreskin is circumcision.
+The simplest and most effective cure for a tight, phimotic foreskin is circumcision.
+The only cure for paraphimosis is circumcision.

 Paediatric example

-The following images, extracted from a Public Broadcast TV programme in Germany (Norddeutsche Rundfunk Channel N3), show a boy of 12 undergoing circumcision for phimosis:
+The following images, taken from a Public Broadcast TV programme in Germany (Norddeutsche Rundfunk Channel N3), show a boy of 12 undergoing circumcision for phimosis.

 12 year old with phimosis (72818 bytes) 12 year old with phimosis (60665 bytes) 12 year old's phimosis cured (62590 bytes)